MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 > [!div class="checklist"]
 > * Create an Azure Key Vault and store a secret
 > * Create an app with Spring Initializr
+> * Create an app without Spring Initializr
-> * Add Key Vault integration to the app
+> * Add Key Vault configuration to the app
 > * Deploy to Azure App Service
 > * Redeploy to Azure App Service with managed identities for Azure resources
-> * Deploy to Azure Spring Apps
+> * Deploy to Azure Spring Apps with managed identities for Azure resources

 ## Prerequisites